Using The Bootstrap Mobile Grid System In A Real World Setting

 Responsive Grid Ordering

 Bootstrap 3 has an easy way of ordering the columns in your grid.
-No matter what order you have your columns in your markup you can have them display in whatever order you want.
+No matter the order you have your columns in your markup you can have them display in whatever order you want.
 There’s 2 reasons why you would want to do this: an SEO reason and a UX reason.

 Moving your columns around is as easy as pushing or pulling the them in the direction you want.
 Either use the